 The office surgery regulations are vastly different.

-Since there are no credentials committees for office surgery, the Florida regulation states that if intramuscular or intravenous sedation or general anesthesia is used, the surgeon must have privileges to perform the planned surgery at a nearby hospital.
+Since there are no credentials committees for office surgery, the Florida regulation states that if intramuscular or intravenous sedation or general anesthesia is used, the surgeon must have privileges to perform the planned surgery at a nearby hospital or ambulatory surgery center.
 The loophole is that anyone with a medical license can do any procedure, regardless of training, in their office if the surgery is performed under local or oral sedation.

 The take home message: